-A borough in west central New Jersey, scene of a famous Revolutionary War battle 2-3 January 1777 and birthplace of Capt.
-R. F. Stockton.
+The second U.S. Navy ship to honor the famous Revolutionary War battle of 2-3 January 1777 and the birthplace of Capt.
+Robert F. Stockton.

 Interdiction missions followed and by 4 April Princeton-s planes had rendered 54 rail and 37 highway bridges inoperable and damaged 44 more.
 In May they flew against the railroad bridges connecting Pyongyang with Sunchon, Sinanju, Kachon, and the transpeninsula line.
 Next they combined close air support with raids on power sources in the Hwachon Reservoir area and with the stabilization of the front there resumed interdiction.
 For much of the summer they pounded supply arteries, concentrating on highways, and in August Princeton got underway for the United States, arriving at San Diego on the 21st.